 Intensives

-in Ecopsychology
+Ecopsychology Courses

 In the only ecopsychology graduate program in the United States, master’s students will explore the human/nature relationship through the lens of ecology and transpersonal psychology.
 The curriculum is a dynamic blend of nature therapy courses, wilderness immersion, and in-depth study of transpersonal psychology’s central concepts.